-While working as a teacher I always used my summer holidays for study trips, and when my colleagues brought their families by the seaside or up to the mountains to relax after the whole school year, I usually went digging, measuring a church or cataloging its inventory.
+While working as a teacher I always used my summer holidays for study trips, and when my work colleagues went on holidays by the seaside or up to the mountains to relax with their families after the whole school year, I usually went digging, measuring churches or cataloging its inventory.
 Always non-profit.
 Anyway, it was my choice and the only chance I could entirely dedicate my time to my passion.

 Turkey is famous for its archaeological treasures.
 I joined there my friends who had chosen Anatolia for their holidays.
 After visiting together Istanbul and Ankara, “we found ourselves suddenly lost in a forest of cones and pillars of rock … like the ruins of some great and ancient city” (W.F.
 Ainsworth in Harpur, Westwood 1997:58).
 We had just reached Cappadocia …

 Lying southeast of Ankara, it is one of the most remarkable area in Turkey and most frequently visited places in the whole world.